 They may opt out of benefiting, but Omelas persists and the child will continue to suffer.
 In Dororo, the child himself breaks free and disrupts the “balance.”
-Not only were his body parts stolen, he was isolated from society.
+Not only did Daigo sacrifice his body parts, he isolated Hyakkimaru from society.
 Only once Hyakkimaru no longer bears the burden of providing for the land can he belong and be treated like a person.
-Through the aid of others beneath the ruling samurai class–Jikai the repentant executioner, Dororo the war orphan, Mio the survival sex worker, etc.–he is able to reach and confront his father.
-Rather than killing in revenge, Hyakkimaru walks away and forces Daigo to solve problems by himself.
+Through the aid of others beneath the ruling samurai class–Jikai the repentant executioner, Dororo the war orphan, Mio the survival sex worker, etc.–he reaches and confronts his father.
+Rather than killing in revenge, Hyakkimaru walks away and forces Daigo to solve problems by himself instead of relying on demons.
 Dororo decides to follow Hyakkimaru’s example and enact change on his own using inherited gold, rather than rely on the samurai.
-Hyakkimaru’s destination is left unsaid, except for a vision of reuniting with a fully grown Dororo in a flourishing rice field like those Mio dreamed of.
+The end leaves Hyakkimaru’s destination unsaid, except for a vision of reuniting with a fully grown Dororo in a flourishing rice field like those Mio dreamed of.
 Freeing Hyakkimaru may have reverted Daigo’s land, but inspiring Dororo may very well restore it.

 If you enjoyed this article, you can support me with a tip by buying me a coffee.
 Thank you!